pingcap/tispark/docs/userguide.md

 ```

 ## TiSparkR
-A thin layer build for supporting R language with TiSpark
+TiSparkR is a thin layer built for supporting R language with TiSpark
-Please refer to [this document](../TiSparkR/README.md) for usage.
+Refer to [this document](../TiSparkR/README.md) for usage.

 ## FAQ